 Employee onboarding is an essential part of your hiring process.
 According to the Society for Human Resource Management (SHRM), the average cost of hire is $4,129 and the average amount of time to hire a new employee is 42 days.
 Up to 20% of employee turnover happens within the first 45 days.

 According to an article in Inc., the cost of turnover can be up to 150% of the annual salary.

-Here are some steps to implement an effective onboarding process:
+Steps to implement an effective employee onboarding process:

 No matter how small or large your company is, you should implement a professional onboarding process to ensure your new hires thrive in their new roles.
 At the beginning of the onboarding process, tell them that you would like input at different times to see what you may need to adjust for the next new hire.
 This will help you along the way to continuously improve your onboarding methods.
 Be creative with your process as well.
 Some companies make onboarding into a game by leveling up the new employee and trainers to win awards and prizes as they go through the process.
 Whatever method you choose, develop a plan and a good system early on to ensure you quickly develop your new employees and help retain them longer.

 Kim Travis, co-owner of Travis and Adams Consulting Group, has over 20 years’ experience in human resources and leadership roles.

 She has specialized knowledge in employment law, employee relations, recruiting, management consulting, leadership development, manufacturing safety programs, and writing business articles and blogs.